HelloThisIsFlo/Appdaemon-Test-Framework/README.md

 It is pretty easy to replicate the same behavior with your test framework of choice.
 For instance, with `unittest` a base `TestCase` can replace pytest [`conftest.py`](https://github.com/FlorianKempenich/Appdaemon-Test-Framework/blob/new-features/doc/full_example/conftest.py).
 See the [Unittest Example](https://github.com/FlorianKempenich/Appdaemon-Test-Framework/blob/master/doc/unittest_example.py)

 ### Direct call to mocked functions

 > /!\ WARNING — EXPERIMENTAL /!\

 **Want a functionality not implemented by the helpers?**
 You can inject `hass_mocks` directly in your tests and use `hass_mocks.hass_functions`, patched functions are `MagicMocks`.
 The list of patched functions can be found in the [**`hass_mocks` module**](https://github.com/FlorianKempenich/Appdaemon-Test-Framework/blob/master/appdaemontestframework/hass_mocks.py#L20framework.py#L14).

 ---

 ## Contributing

-* **All contributions are welcome!**
+- **All contributions are welcome!**
-* **All PR must be accompanied with some tests showcasing the new feature**
+- **All PR must be accompanied with some tests showcasing the new feature**
-* **For new feature, a short discussion will take place to argue whether the feature makes sense and if this is the best place to implement**
+- **For new feature, a short discussion will take place to argue whether the feature makes sense and if this is the best place to implement**

-* **Then the process goes as follow:**
+- **Then the process goes as follow:**
-  * Is readable? ✅
+  - Is readable? ✅
-  * Passes the tests? ✅
+  - Passes the tests? ✅
-  * I'm merging 🎉🎉
+  - I'm merging 🎉🎉

 > PR simply patching new functions in `hass_functions`
+>
->   * Will be merged almost immediately
+> - Will be merged almost immediately
->   * Are exempt of the _"must have tests"_ rule, although there is rarely too much tests 😉
+> - Are exempt of the _"must have tests"_ rule, although there is rarely too much tests 😉

 Thanks for your contribution 😀 👍

 ### Tests

 When adding new feature, you can TDD it, add unit tests later, or only rely on integration tests.
 Whichever way you go is totally fine for this project, but new features will need to have at least some sort of tests, even if they're super basic 🙂

-### Using `Pipenv`
+### Using `uv` (Recommended)

-This project has been developed using `Pipenv`.
-It is totally optional, but if you are interested, here is a quick guide to get you started:
+This project now uses `uv` for modern dependency management.
+Here's how to get started with development:

-1. Install `pipenv` -> `brew install pipenv` (or whichever methods works best for you)
+1. Install `uv` -> `curl -LsSf https://astral.sh/uv/install.sh | sh` (or `brew install uv`)
 2. `cd` in the project directory
-3. Run `pipenv install --dev`
+3. Run `uv sync --dev`
    _That will create a `virtualenv` and automatically install all required dependencies_
-4. Run `pipenv shell`
-  _That will activate the `virtualenv` in the current shell_
-5. Run `pytest` to ensure that everything is working as expected
+4. Run `uv run pytest` to ensure that everything is working as expected
-6. You're good to go and can start contributing 😊
+5. You're good to go and can start contributing 😊

+### Alternative: Using `pip`

+If you prefer using pip:

+1. Create a virtual environment: `python -m venv venv`
+2. Activate it: `source venv/bin/activate` (or `venv\Scripts\activate` on Windows)
+3. Install in development mode: `pip install -e .[dev]`
+4. Run the tests: `pytest test/`

 ---

 ## Author Information

 Follow me on Twitter: [@ThisIsFlorianK](https://twitter.com/ThisIsFlorianK) Find out more about my work: [Florian Kempenich — Personal Website](https://floriankempenich.com)